Ready to launch your own podcast? Book a strategy call.

 Strategic Communications Advisory For Visionary Founders

-After spending 25 years in enterprise security, including roles at Imperva, Lookout, and Cisco, Yogev noticed a pattern.
-As he explains, “when you kind of peel the layers of the onion of, you know, 80% of security problems, you get to that same root cause, which is once somebody gets access to your infrastructure, it’s game over.
-They just have access to everything that you do.”
+This positioning stems from Ayal’s realization that traditional security approaches merely treat symptoms rather than the root cause.
+“When you kind of peel the layers of the onion of 80% of security problems, you get to that same root cause, which is once somebody gets access to your infrastructure, it’s game over.”

 Ayal frames confidential computing as a fundamental solution to the core problem of data security - that once an attacker gains root access to infrastructure, it's game over.
 Rather than applying band-aid solutions, Anjuna tackles the issue at its root.
 Founders should strive to deeply understand the underlying causes of customer pain and orient their solutions accordingly, even if it requires pioneering a new approach.